10up/autoshare-for-twitter/readme.txt

 1. Create post screen with Autoshare for Twitter options.
 2. Published post screen with Autoshare for Twitter options.
-3. Autoshare For Twitter Status And Visibility Panel.
+3. Autoshare For Twitter sidebar panel.
 4. Autoshare for Twitter Settings, found under `Settings` > `Autoshare for Twitter`.

 == Changelog ==